-All cables should be brought into the panel via the drill outs provided.
+All cables should be brought into the panel via the knockouts provided.

 Note that the analogue loop and conventional sounder circuit cabling is classed as extra low voltage and MUST be segregated away from Mains voltages.
 Careful planning is needed to ensure this.

-We recommend tails of at least 20-30cm are left inside the panel to ensure straightforward connection of the field wiring to the panel's terminals.
+Leave sufficient tails inside the panel to ensure straightforward connection of the field wiring to the panel's terminals.
+Knockouts should be removed with a sharp, light tap using a flat 6mm broad-bladed screwdriver, as shown in the diagram (right).